nnenasheva/documentation/user_guide/business_intelligence_reports.rst

 .. hint::

-    Once a report has been generated, you can click on the name of a column, to sort all the data in the report by the specified fields' value (ascending or descending).
+    Once a report has been generated, you can click on the name of a column, to sort all the data in the report by the specified field's value (ascending or descending).
 You can see the report ordered by the *"Name"* value below.

 .. image:: ./img/reports/RepEx3b.png